LayerAkira/kurosawa_akira/README.md

 Supports secure ownership transfer, executor assignment with epoch validation, and user-to-executor delegation, ensuring outdated access is prevented using an epoch counter.

-Emits events like OwnerChanged, ExecutorChanged, and ApprovalGranted for seamless integration with monitoring systems.
+Emits events like OwnerChanged, ExecutorChanged, GlobalEpoch and ApprovalGranted for seamless integration with monitoring systems.
-Built-in methods enforce strict access control for the owner, executor, or both, ensuring reliable permission management.
+Built-in methods enforce strict access control for the owner, executors, or both, ensuring reliable permission management.

-Once user approval is granted, it remains valid until the executor is explicitly changed by the owner.
-Assumes the executor's contract logic cannot be upgraded without modifying its contract address.
+Assumes the executor's contract logic cannot be upgraded without modifying its contract address

 # ExchangeBalanceLogicComponent
 This component supports efficient balance management across multiple tokens and users and is designed to integrate seamlessly with exchange-related smart contracts.